Nisahdvadakkan/CyberSecLAB/README.md

 - Ran Nmap scans against the Forcepoint NGFW from an external-facing position to assess exposed ports/services
 - Reviewed and validated firewall rule behavior (allowed vs. blocked traffic between zones)
 - Checked whether segmentation correctly isolated the Security Services, Corp-LAN, and SOC subnets from each other
-- Verified site-to-site VPN connectivity and traffic flow between India HQ and the USA branch-
+- Verified site-to-site VPN connectivity and traffic flow between India HQ and the USA branch
+- Built a full Forcepoint DLP → Wazuh SIEM pipeline: configured syslog forwarding from Forcepoint DLP, wrote custom Wazuh decoders/rules to parse Forcepoint's CEF-formatted incident/audit/system logs, validated end-to-end with wazuh-logtest, and confirmed real DLP incidents generating correctly-leveled alerts, indexed and visible on a custom Wazuh dashboard.
+Full writeup, including six non-obvious failure modes and how each was diagnosed, in notes/forcepoint-dlp-wazuh-integration.md
 - The screenshot below confirms controlled connectivity between segmented subnets, including the remote USA branch PC communicating with the SOC (Wazuh) over the IPSec VPN tunnel.

 ![Wazuh Dashboard](screenshots/WazuhDashboard.PNG)